rangle/ngCourse2/intro.md

 # Introduction

-Over the last six years, Angular has become the leading open source JavaScript application framework for hundreds of thousands of programmers around the world.
-The "1.x" version of Angular has been widely used and became extremely popular for complex applications.
-The new Angular 2.x has also announced its [final release version](http://angularjs.blogspot.ca/2016/09/angular2-final.html).
+Over the last six years, Angular '2' (Now just referred to as Angular) has become a powerhouse framework in the frontend web development world.
+It now has nearly 75k stars on GitHub, and is one of the most popular ways to develop large applications, some of which service millions of customers.

 ## About Rangle’s Angular Training Book